dniel/traefik-forward-auth0/docs/auth0.md

 >When an application wants to access an API's protected resources it must provide an Access Token.
 >The same Access Token can be used to access the API's resources without having to authenticate again, until it expires.

-Register your web applications that you want to protect behind Traefik and ForwardAuth as APIs to be able to add permissions to them.
+Register the web applications that you want to protect behind Traefik and ForwardAuth as APIs to be able to add permissions to them.

 ### Application